sqitchers/sqitch.org/content/community.md

 If you're not a mail list or IRC person, or want to focus on a specific question and the recording of canonical answers, log into [Stack Overflow] and tag your questions with `sqitch`.
-Or have a look at existing [Sqitch questions] to see if your question has bee answered already.
+Or have a look at existing [Sqitch questions] to see if your question has been answered already.

 [Stack Overflow]: https://stackoverflow.com/
 [Sqitch questions]: https://stackoverflow.com/questions/tagged/sqitch